matthras/personal-wiki/icebreaker-questions/readme.md

 1. Quite likely.
 2. Pretty likely.

 Source: [Andy Perfor's Twitter poll](https://twitter.com/AndyPerfors/status/1346691566501470210) where the US has 'quite' > 'pretty', but it's the opposite for British/Australians.
+Also see coloured chart on [Perceptions of Probability](https://blogs.sas.com/content/iml/2017/05/03/perceptions-of-probability.html)

 ### Are zombies awake?